technophilist/technophilist/README.md

 While my favorite programming language of choice is undoubtedly Kotlin with 3 years of experience using it, I also have experience working with other programming languages like Java, Python, and JavaScript.
 I am also a big fan of IDEs built by Jetbrains and I’ve been working with
 IntelliJ and Android Studio for more than three years.
 Besides that, I also have experience working with cloud technologies like
-Firebase Authentication, Cloud Firestore, Firebase Cloud Storage, AWS SES, and AWS Lightsail.
+Firebase Authentication, Cloud Firestore, Firebase Cloud Storage, AWS SES, AWS Elastic Beanstalk and Twilio SendGrid.

 - 💛 Tools and Technologies I love : Kotlin, Kotlin Multiplatform (KMP), Jetpack compose, Coroutines, Kotlin Flows
 - 📝 I’m currently working on building a real-world, fully automated, backend focused newsletter service deployed on AWS.